-5 Spring/Summer Process Art Projects for Kids!
+5 Beautiful Process Art Projects for Kids!

 posted by Preethi Chandrasekhar, March 14, 2019

 Ever heard of Process Art?
-It emphasizes the process of making art; where the means of making the art project is more important than the end result!
+It emphasizes the process of making art; where the means of making the art project are more important than the end result!
 It is not about teaching kids how to do art, but all about the experience kids get from doing it.

 1. Modern Art with Plastic Eggs